 A cold compress can also provide relief for painful sinuses.
 Follow the same steps as above using lukewarm to cold water.
 Apply the compress to the face especially over the forehead, cheeks and around the jaw line.
 A cold compress can also be used to reduce a fever.

 A simple and convenient solution that offers both hot and cold compress options is a ready-made eucalyptus spa pillow mask to use on the face, or a eucalyptus spa wrap or cuddle blankie for use anywhere on the body.
 All can either be heated in the microwave or cooled in the freezer.

 8 Essential Oils To Help Reduce A Fever: Powerful Natural Remedies With Surprising Results – Read More

 Good for: Prevention of and killing active cold and flu viruses

 One of the best things you can do for colds and flu is to stop the spread of the virus before it has time to catch up with you or any of your family.
 The powerful bug busting properties of eucalyptus, particularly on these airborne viruses, can make this a breeze.

 For a simple disinfectant spray, add 10 to 20 drops of eucalyptus essential oil to 500ml of water in a spray bottle.
 Shake before use, and start spraying to get rid of the cold or flu viruses floating around your home.

 Clean all kitchen surfaces, tables, floors and even your children’s toys.
 Then use a eucalyptus essential oil spray in the heat pump or air conditioner vents, or to just purify and freshen a room.
-Opt for a decorative eucalyptus oil diffuser to chase all those nasties away.
+Opt for burning a decorative eucalyptus candle to chase all those nasties away.
 And use eucalyptus body lotion on your arms and hands to reduce the chance of a virus transferring onto your skin by touch.
 You get the picture.
 Prevention is easier than cure.

 CAUTIONARY NOTES & SIDE EFFECTS